Terms & Definitions

 Levain

 This is simply a French term referring to sourdough starter.
 A “pain au levain” is French for sourdough bread, as distinct from a bread made with commercial yeast.
+You may sometimes see this term applied to the middle-step sourdough that is built up from the Mother Starter and then added to the final dough mix.

 Mother Starter